geeknik/my-awesome-stars/topics.md

 - [Storia-AI/sage](https://github.com/Storia-AI/sage) - Chat with any codebase in under two minutes | Fully local or via third-party APIs
 - [MLSysOps/MLE-agent](https://github.com/MLSysOps/MLE-agent) - 🤖 MLE-Agent: Your intelligent companion for seamless AI engineering and research. 🔍 Integrate with arxiv and paper with code to provide better code/research plans 🧰 OpenAI, Anthropic, Ollama, etc supp
 - [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.
-- [NVlabs/EAGLE](https://github.com/NVlabs/EAGLE) - EAGLE: Exploring The Design Space for Multimodal LLMs with Mixture of Encoders
+- [NVlabs/EAGLE](https://github.com/NVlabs/EAGLE) - [ICLR'25] Eagle: Frontier Vision-Language Models with Vision-Centric Designs
 - [adityakapole/TrendCrafter](https://github.com/adityakapole/TrendCrafter) - A cutting-edge multi AI agent platform that uncovers emerging trends and crafts engaging narratives, seamlessly blending research and storytelling using CrewAI
-- [Upsonic/Tiger](https://github.com/Upsonic/Tiger) - Neuralink for your AI Agents - LangChain - Autogen - CrewAI
+- [Upsonic/Tiger](https://github.com/Upsonic/Tiger) - We do NOT and WILL not have any Crypto Projects, they are a complete SCAM | Neuralink for your AI Agents - LangChain - Autogen - CrewAI
 - [jpinedaa/Maskarama](https://github.com/jpinedaa/Maskarama) - Maskarama is an innovative god-simulation sandbox game where players wield omnipotent powers to shape the destinies of intricate AI-driven characters.
 Each character in Maskarama is a living entity wi
 - [humanlayer/humanlayer](https://github.com/humanlayer/humanlayer) - HumanLayer enables AI agents to communicate with humans in tool-based and async workflows.
 Guarantee human oversight of high-stakes function calls with approval workflows across slack, email and more.
 - [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, in-app AI agents, AI chatbots, and AI-powered Textareas 🪁